jaysonmc/digital-assessment-js/README.md

 ([Français](#gabarit-pour-dépôts-de-code-source-ouvert-du-gouvernement-du-canada))

-# Algorithmic Impact Assessment
+# Digital Standards Assessment

-This project hosts a prototype of the Algorithmic Impact Assessment (AIA) developed in Typescript.
+This project hosts a prototype of the Digital Standards Assessment (AIA) developed in Typescript.

 The AIA is a critical piece of the [Directive on Automated Decision-Making](http://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32592) and we want to ensure its development is done in the open.